XiaqiongFan/DeepCID/README.md

 [Download at: https://pan.baidu.com/s/1I0WMEvKvPNicy-i4Ru6uHQ](https://pan.baidu.com/s/1I0WMEvKvPNicy-i4Ru6uHQ)

-**1.Training your moedl**
+**1.Training your model**

 Run the file 'one-component-model.py'.The corresponding example data have been uploaded at [https://pan.baidu.com/s/1Q0QeHirzmBXVJZVqBx58Bw](https://pan.baidu.com/s/1Q0QeHirzmBXVJZVqBx58Bw)

 **2.Predict mixture spectra data**

-Run the file 'DeepCID.py'.An example mixture data have been uploaded at Baidu SkyDrive (named  'mixture.npy', 'label.npy' and 'namedata.csv').
+Run the file 'DeepCID.py'.An example mixture data have been uploaded at Baidu SkyDrive (named  'mixture.npy', 'label.npy' and 'namedata.csv').Download the model and these example data，DeepCID can be reload and predict easily.

 # Contact